Dallas Eakins

 Dallas Franklin Eakins (né Yoder; January 20, 1967) is an American professional ice hockey coach and former player.
-He is the head coach of the Anaheim Ducks of the National Hockey League (NHL).
-He previously served as the head coach of the Edmonton Oilers of the NHL.
+He previously served as the head coach of the Edmonton Oilers and Anaheim Ducks of the National Hockey League (NHL).
+He currently serves as head coach and general manager of the Adler Mannheim of the German Deutsche Eishockey Liga.

 Early years

 Eakins' mother, Carol Ploof, was a native of Macon, Georgia.
 His birth father was a Native American, Ted Yoder, who Eakins believes was Cherokee.
 Both parents split up shortly after his birth.
 Ploof later married Jim Eakins, a Canadian long-distance truck driver, and Dallas subsequently adopted his stepfather's last name.

 In October 1974, Eakins' family relocated to Peterborough, Ontario.
 As a youth, he played in the 1980 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.

 Playing career

 Eakins played 4 seasons in the Ontario Hockey League (OHL) for the Peterborough Petes, being named the captain in his final year and also the team's best defenseman that season.
 Jeff Twohey who was with the Petes for 3 decades called him the best captain the team ever had, saying "He was a great leader.
 He was a hard worker, loyal, tough, and never afraid to confront people.
 He knew how to keep players in line."